A LONG HIKE IN FANES-SENES-BRAIES PARK IN THE DOLOMITES

 You park your car at a roomy parking lot right by the Capanna Alpina restaurant at one end of the trail, then take an intense hour or so hike, nearly straight up, to the giant Fanes plateau.
 From there there are dozens of spinoff trails to other valleys, great rifugi to stop, refresh and keep going.

-This is where you start, a car park right by the Capanna Alpina restaurant.
+This is where you start, a car park right by the Capanna Alpina restaurant, just up the road from Armentarola.
 Nice clean bathrooms and you can load up with a snack or water if you want.

 View of Marmolada from the Fanes-Senes-Braies Nature Reserve

 View of Marmolada across the valley.
-The highest mountain cluster.
+The highest mountain in the Dolomites.

-Man, there sure was a lot going on when this stuff was being born…
+Maaaan, there was a lot of gurgling going on when all this was being formed.

 Quick Stop at Malga Gran Fanes

 The first rifugio, Malga Gran Fanes is a small, family-run hut serving charcuterie, beer, water and even espresso.
 A less crowded stop.
+A few horses, a new foal, a beautiful cow.
 What better way to break up a hike than a beer and then an espresso chaser before continuing on?

 A Late Lunch at Rifugio Lavarella

-the Fanes rifugio is a hopping bar.
+The ütia Fanes rifugio is a hopping bar.
 I couldn’t believe it.
-Actually, with a wait to get it.
-All above treeline.
+Actually, had a wait to get it.
+All above treeline!

 The Long Hike Down